dougrosman/saic-blockchain-fa19/docs/resources/gitguide.md

 # git and GitHub!

-GitHub, like most powerful tools, can be a bit uncomfortable to use until you get familiar with it.
 Here's a to-the-point guide for the way we'll be using GitHub in class.

 **_Note:_** You'll see some steps that tell you to do something, and then there will be some command line syntax
 ```